calebjmatthews/endless-desert/concept.md

   [X] Quests to introduce new traders
   [X] Trading party type selection less random
-  [X] Increase # of traders research and market upgrade [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Tag and subcategory specificities have a worse rate of return [ ] Maximum trade quantity applies both ways
+  [X] Increase # of traders research and market upgrade [X] Add implements
-  [ ] Further long-term progression quests
-  [ ] Add implements
   [ ] Add fish to trading partner options
   [ ] Add implements to trading partner options
   [ ] Simplify trading partner options
   [ ] Add one new early trading partner
+  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Trader conversations
+  [ ] Tag and subcategory specificities have a worse rate of return [ ] Maximum trade quantity applies both ways
+  [ ] Further long-term progression quests
   [ ] Add animations to memos
-  [ ] Trader conversations
   [ ] Glassware to use cloth subcategory as an ingredient [ ] Storing an occupied house kicks out the leader
   [ ] Fortuity should grant ore, equipment, food
   [ ] Fix for stuck without sand before trading unlocked [ ] Hide recipes missing ingredients
   [ ] Max analysis increases with items studied
+  [ ] Researcher leveling system
   [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Store memo and conversation state in reducer